SafetyNet CreditApply Now

 A new and smart direct lender with a difference, no transfer fees and loans funded within an hour.

 MYJAR is direct and trusted short term lender.
-You can borrow up to £1000 now and up to £2500 later.
+You can now borrow up to £3600.

 Loans of up to £300 for new customers and £1000 for existing customers